aaronparker/evergreen/docs/troubleshoot.md

 ﻿# Troubleshooting

+## Wait and Try Again

+The most common issues we see are transient - because Evergreen sources updates at the time you run the `Get-EvergreenApp`, the results can be affected by anything between you and the application vendor data source.
+An issue could be caused by network or DNS issues, of often by a vendor making changes on their end.

+If you experience an issue, wait an hour and try again.

 ## Function Errors

 If you encounter an error when returning details for an existing application, re-run the `Get-EvergreenApp` with the `-Verbose` parameter.
 This will display additional details and should provide some indication as to where the request is failing.